ovhk/DigitalFilm/README.md

 ## TODO list

 ### Minor
-- [ ] evaluate and understand display timings better
 - [ ] frmMain manager time
 - [ ] DisplayEngine: better use of engine status
 - [ ] Test parallel Programming
 - [ ] Cleanup code
-- [ ] Remove ImageLayerFile and create an ImageLayerCollection?

 ### Major
 - [ ] Add GrayToTime formula in parameter and evaluate it on the fly?